input-output-hk/daedalus/tests/README.md

 ### File Structure

 - All the files comprising the Daedalus acceptance tests are divided into directories by domain.
 A test belongs to a domain depending on the category of functionality it's meant to test.
-Within Daedalus the domains `Wallets`, `Paper Wallets`, `Addresses`, `Transactions`, `Staking`, `Status`, and `Settings`.
+Within Daedalus the domains `wallets`, `paper-wallets`, `addresses`, `transactions`, `navigation`, `nodes`, `settings`, and `common`.
 These domains also constitute the top level directories of the Daedalus acceptance tests.

 # Running Daedalus Acceptance Tests